CamilaCamacho/baltimore_city_precinct_clustering_by_vote_type/README.md

 # Step-by-Step Instructions for Excel Data Analysis
 * Step-by-step instructions for Excel data analysis (either in README or as a separate document in the repository)

+0. As mentioned above, we will be using [Maryland's Official Turnout Statistics for the 2016 General Election by Party and Precinct](https://github.com/CamilaCamacho/baltimore_election_cluster_analysis/blob/master/Official%20by%20Party%20and%20Precinct.csv) dataset.
+1. Clean Data
+* Delete _CONGRESSIONAL_DISTRICT_CODE_ and _LEGISLATIVE_DISTRICT_CODE_ columns because they are not necessary in our calculations.
+* The _PRECINCT_ column contains an identifier for each precinct in a county, however, that identifier is non-unique between counties.
+To create a unique identifier for each precinct, we will combine the county name in the _LBE_ column and the precinct identifier in the _PRECINCT_ column.
+  * Create a new column after _PRECINCT_ column and before _PARTY_ column called _LBE Precinct_.
+  * Copy the following formula in the _LBE Precinct_ column:
+   `=(LBEcell)&"-"&(PRECINCTcell)`
+* Each precinct in every county has their turnout data separated by party (DEMOCRAT, GREEN, LIBERTARIAN, OTHER PARTIES, REPUBLICAN, UNAFFILIATED).
+To consolidate the turnout data for each precinct in every county:
+  * Place cursor where you want the new consolidated data to begin.
+  * Go to the _Data_ tab and select the _Consolidate_ functionality.
+  * _Function_ should be *Sum* since we want the turnout data for each party to be added together.
+  * Select _Reference_ as the range containing the _LBE Precinct_ as the left-most column and containing the rest of the data to the right.
+  * Add this range as under *All references* and under *Use labels in* check *Left column*, then press *Okay*.
+2. Cluster Analysis:

 Since the number of eligible voters varies greatly between counties, we standardize the data to be on the same scale in order for us to adequately compare it them to one another to cluster accordingly.

 The number of people voting in polls, ev,... drives the clusters but because these numbers are dependant on total eligible voters in a county, we standardize each voting option.
 By working with these standardized values, we ensure that our analysis